Swampland Statistics for Black Holes: Remnant production rate

 \section{Remnant production rate}

 In this section, we would like to address issues associated with the contemporary theory of black holes.
 In particular, we discuss the corresponding remnant problems.
 As the name hints, the remnants are evaporating black hole remains.
 They have been proposed to overcome the information loss problem in black hole physics.
 Various attempts have been made to solve this problem.
 Concretely, a black hole formation description was first proposed in \cite{Rem1} by establishing the expression form $\frac{M_p^3}{\pi^3}e^{-\frac{M_p^2}{16\pi T^2}}$, where $M_p$ is the Planck mass.
 Later, this work has been developed by providing a classical description of such a formation\cite{Rem2}.
-In these contributions, the formation rate of the black holes has been derived, at a finite temperature.
+In these contributions, the formation rate of the black holes has been derived, at a finite temperature being related to the black hole mass via the Hawking radiation, $T=\frac{M_p^2}{8\pi M}$.
 According to the works developed in \cite{Rem3}, these scenarios have been linked to the remnant production rate via the following form

 where $N_R$ is the number of different remnant species. $M$ is the mass of the black hole.
 The main issue of this description is that the statistics of such objects do not add up.
 In fact, it has been observed that the production probability is very large for remnants at small mass scales including the Planck one.
-Alternatively, in order to not modify the Bekenstien-Hawking entropy, it has been argued that the remnant population could take the following form
+In any case, the number of remaining species can be infinite, as there is no fixed limit for this number.
+In certain cases, it has been observed that the situation can be exacerbated when the internal entropy of the remains is used to count $N_R$.
+In order to avoid altering the Bekenstien-Hawking entropy, it has been proposed that the remaining population could take the following form

 where $r$ is the distance of a fiducial observer in the thermal atmosphere \cite{Rem4}.
 In this way, the remnants are taken to be in the Planck scale.
-However, other mass values could be considered.
+However, lower mass values could be considered.
 Additionally, at such small scales, the distance has been identified with the internal entropy of the black hole $S_R$ through the relation $r=\frac{S_R}{M_p}$.
 Therefore, the remnant production rate can be governed by the black hole internal entropy, being an increasing quantity, muddying the water further.\\